fernandu00/myfood/README.md

 ### Frontend

-The Frontend was developed using ReactJs and Redux to manage the states.
+The Frontend was developed using ReactJs and Redux to manage various states such as the user and the menu.

 #### Screens